 The path one must follow toward successful brand building is certainly no yellow brick road.
 It's more of a walk through a creepy forest.
 Still, the journey is worth it.
-Let us tell you how you can overcome the six biggest challenges in brand building.
+Let us tell you how you can overcome the six biggest challenges when building a brand.

-Building a Strong Brand: Rise up to the Challenge
+Building a Brand: Rise up to the Challenge

-As simple as that sounds, there are always some challenges when trying to build.
-Just ask any builder and I’m sure they will list a whole load of problems that could occur, such as trying to keep things waterproof and well-insulated.
+As simple as that sounds, there are always some challenges when building a brand.
+Just ask any builder and they will likely list a whole load of problems that could occur, such as trying to keep things waterproof and well-insulated.

 Even though you won’t need to worry about these specific construction problems when you are trying to build your brand, you will still run into some issues of your own.
 In fact, most business owners complain that building a brand is one of the hardest aspects of their job.
 That’s because there are several things you need to juggle all the same time; you might find that there are just too many plates to keep up in the air.